 Irish Dancing is taught by a highly qualified teacher & adjudicator with the Irish Dance Commission, Ireland (IDC).
 Dancers can enjoy Irish Dancing competitively, for exercise or simply just for fun!
 Competitive students have the opportunity to compete in competitions locally, throughout Queensland, Nationally or overseas.
-IDA dancers have always had a very high standard of both Solo and Ceili (Team) dancing which is evident in our numerous winners at the prestigious NQ Premierships & Queensland Premierships & also placegetters at the State & National Championships.
+IDA dancers have always had a very high standard of both Solo and Ceili (Team) dancing which is evident in our numerous winners at the prestigious NQ Premierships & Queensland Premierships & also placegetters at the State, National and International Championships.
 IDA students have the opportunity to participate in the IDC Grade Exams which are held in Mackay annually.
 Irish Dancing is such an inspiring style of dance with uplifting music and intricate moves.
 Come and join our Irish Dancers who enjoy great sportsmanship and camaraderie at IDA.

 Ballet students are taught technique, along with emphasis on correct posture, placement and line.
 Elevation, presentation, flexibility, strength building and dance quality are developed throughout the year.
 Ballet classes at IDA are taught by our qualified RAD Ballet teacher and students will have the opportunity to enter for RAD Ballet exams or simply use this dance form for personal development.
 If students desire they will also have the opportunity to perform in Eisteddfod solos and groups.